Today's Best Tech Deals

 The Arlo app got an overhaul with the Ultra, and the new interface has been carried over here.
 You access each camera’s live feed, controls, and settings menu right from the devices screen.
 That makes it much easier to toggle between different camera views, since you don’t need to open a separate page for each Arlo.
 To expand any camera’s live stream to full screen, just tap the enlarging arrows in the top right of the thumbnail video.

 Besides viewing the camera’s feed on your phone, you can use Alexa or Google Assistant to stream it on smart displays based on those platforms.
-The Arlo Pro 3 is also Apple HomeKit compatible.
+The Arlo Pro 3 is also compatible with Apple HomeKit (although not HomeKit Secure video) when used with Arlo's VMB4540 SmartHub.

 The Arlo Pro 3 starter kit start, with two cameras and a base station, costs $500.
 You can also buy kits with more cameras—a three-camera kit is priced at $650, which will save you about $50 over buying the two pack and adding a third camera later.
 The Arlo Pro 3 camera is also compatible with most of the older Arlo SmartHubs, so if you’re already an Arlo user, you can purchase Arlo Pro 3 cameras for $200 each (you can read about SmartHub compatibility on Arlo’s website).
 This is one of absolute the best indoor/outdoor security cameras you can buy.

-Correction: This article was updated shortly after publication to report that Arlo Pro 3 starter kits are available only with two or more cameras, plus the Arlo SmartHub.
+Updated on February 21, 2020 with new details about HomeKit compatibility.
+In addition, this article had been updated shortly after publication to report that Arlo Pro 3 starter kits are available only with two or more cameras, plus the Arlo SmartHub.

 Arlo Pro 3 (two-pack)